-Once the study pack is completed to your Advisers satisfaction, the work is automatically submitted to Trinity College, London, who will check your Adviser's assessment of your portfolio Trinity College, London, will issue e-certificates to the young person in a timely fashion.
+Once the study pack is completed to your Advisers satisfaction, the work is automatically submitted to Trinity College, London, who will check your Adviser's assessment of your portfolio.
+They will then issue certificates to your Adviser (AAI) who will forward them to the young person within 6 weeks.